hugobouigeon/AI_generated_text_detection/README.md

 This allowed us to atteign a 92% accuracy score on a balanced data-set, earning us first place among all competitors of the associated Kaggle challenge.

+More details on our implemenation can be found in the project report.

 Link to the Kaggle challenge: https://www.kaggle.com/competitions/inf582-2023

 ## Contributors